 Finally, on January 27, 2011, Sony unveiled the Vita at a “PlayStation Meeting” media event in Japan.
 Skip ahead to June 6, 2011, as Sony would officially confirm the name “PlayStation Vita.”
 With the name finalized, the Vita was ready to launch and began to hit store shelves on December 17, 2011, in Japan and February 22, 2012, in both America and Europe.
 The console launch began with 26 titles in Japan and 25 titles elsewhere including one of its best-known games, Uncharted: Golden Abyss.

-Initial sales were strong with 300,000 units selling in Japan in the first week and 200,000 units in the U.S. in the first month.
+Initial sales were strong, with 300,000 units selling in Japan in the first week and 200,000 units in the U.S. in the first month.
 More than 1.2 million units were said to be in the hands of customers as of February 26, 2012.
-So far, things were looking up for Sony.
+So far, things have been looking up for Sony.

-However, the high price of Sony’s Vita would take its toll on sales as would the high price of its memory cards.
-In August 2013, Sony would drop the price of both its hardware to $199 and cut the retail price of its memory cards to address consumer concerns.
+However, the high price of Sony’s Vita would take its toll on sales, as would the high price of its memory cards.
+In August 2013, Sony dropped the price of both its hardware to $199 and cut the retail price of its memory cards to address consumer concerns.